Project Phoenix Rebuilding: End-to-End Backup and Access Architecture

 19. Cloudflare Access Policy Model

 Email OTP was unreliable and unnecessary in a Microsoft-heavy environment.
-Entra was the better fit.
+Since the users and authentication controls already lived in Microsoft Entra, using Entra as the login method was the better fit.

 20. Entra App Registration for Cloudflare Access

-Separate from the rclone OneDrive app registration, a second Entra app registration was used for Cloudflare Access.
-The redirect URI had to match the exact Cloudflare team domain callback path.
+Separate from the rclone OneDrive app registration, a second Microsoft Entra app registration was used for Cloudflare Access.
+The OneDrive app handled rclone authentication to Microsoft Graph, while this app handled identity federation between Cloudflare Access and Microsoft Entra.

 21. Synology SSO to Microsoft Entra